 Natural disasters - This type of crisis is highly unpredictable and could come by at any time.
-Several examples of such situations could be given today, from earthquakes in countries such as China a few years ago, and Haiti, and other disasters such as tsunamis and hurricanes, you should always be ready to face such a situation.
+Several examples of such situations could be given today, from example, earthquakes in countries such as China a few years ago and Haiti and other disasters such as tsunamis and hurricanes, you should always be ready to face such a situation.

-Political & Social - With the current political climate the world over, you may also want to take into consideration any threats to security and any forms of terrorist activity.
+Political & Social - With the current political climate the world over, you may also want to take into consideration any threats to security and any form of terrorist activity.

 No organization is free from internal politics and disagreement between the various levels of the workforce.